 Despite the problems on the set, Brandon Lee forged ahead giving his all to the role he felt would help define his career.
-A daily routine of three hours of make-up transformed Lee into the brooding and menacing avenger.
+A daily routine of three hours of make-up transformed the upbeat Lee into the brooding and menacing avenger.
 Some scenes on The Crow called for Lee to be barefoot in almost freezing temperatures, all which he did without complaint, impressing even the most veteran of actors with his positive attitude and professionalism.

 “When I think back, I can remember how Brandon worked so incredibly hard.
 He worked his butt off in the freezing cold and rain,” says Lee’s co-star Ernie Hudson.

 The grueling schedule on The Crow started taking its toll on Lee; there were days when he worked 19 hours straight, and fatigue and insomnia had set in.
 While Brandon Lee was naturally optimistic and friendly, the lack of sleep and depressing conditions on set forced him to take a closer look at the “sub-human” conditions that people were being forced to work.

 On Saturday March 28, 1993, four days before he died, Lee lodged a formal complaint to his agent, Mike Simpson and manager, Jan McCormack, which was sent to producer, Bob Rosen.
 Rosen’s response was less than comforting, informing them that he didn’t care what they had to do to finish the role.
 McCormack’s last words to Rosen later became prophetic, “you guys are killing Brandon down there.”

 Working extra hours on film sets is not unusual, says Mike Simpson, Lee’s then-agent at the influential William Morris Agency.
 But even he found this excessive when he visited the set several weeks into production.